KyrieFeng23/KyrieFeng23.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I got my Ph.D. degree under the advisory of Prof. [Kai Zheng](https://zheng-kai.com/) and Prof. [Defu Lian](http://staff.ustc.edu.cn/~liandefu/) in School of Computer Science and Engineering, [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/) in Dec 2023.
+I am now a Research Assistant Professor at the Dept of Information Systems, Business Statistics & Operations Management (ISOM) of the Hong Kong University of Science and Technology.
+I got my Ph.D. degree under the advisory of Prof. [Kai Zheng](https://zheng-kai.com/) and Prof. [Defu Lian](http://staff.ustc.edu.cn/~liandefu/) in the School of Computer Science and Engineering, [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/) in Dec 2023.
 I got my B.S. degree from the University of Electronic Science and Technology of China in 2018.
 My research interests include data mining, especially on efficient recommender systems.